 MigraCam's goal is to notify family and friends as soon as an event occurs.
-Users are prompted to add an email address and a phone number of three people they would want notified if they're swept up in an ICE raid or detained during a routine police stop.
-The reality of many individuals living in immigrant communities is that these things happen daily and could affect them at any time.
+Users are prompted to add an email address and a phone number of the three people they would want notified if they're swept up in an ICE raid or detained during a routine police stop.
+The reality of many undocumented individuals living in border communities is that these things happen daily and could affect them at any time.
 MigraCam is a tool to stream interactions with law enforcement so that emergency contacts have a record of what happened.

-Other ACLU recording apps like the Mobile Justice apps send video through a review process for the purpose of legal intake.
-ACLU Blue sends video through a review process for the purpose of community engagement.
+For their part, Mobile Justice apps send video through a review process for the purpose of legal intake and ACLU Blue sends video through a review process for the purpose of community engagement.
 Another difference is that the MigraCam app automatically starts streaming 10 seconds after opening, unless the user interrupts the countdown.
-Other ACLU apps require the user to initiate recording or upload pre-recorded video.
+Other ACLU apps require the user to initiate recording or upload prerecorded video.